Kashmiri Muslim Wedding- Custom, Rituals and Preparation

-More or less we all are aware of Kashmir’s mesmerizing landscape and as a tourist we know how fascinating the destination is.
-But do we know enough about Kashmiri Hindu Pandits, their culture and wedding?
-If you are intrigued to know more about the real beauty of Kashmir, that is, its people and culture, then read on.
+We are More or less aware of Kashmir’s mesmerizing landscape wedding venues, and as a tourist, we know how fascinating the destination is.
+But do we know enough about Kashmiri Hindu Pandits Weddings, their culture and rituals?
+If you are intrigued by learning more about the real beauty of Kashmir, its people, and its culture, then read on.

-Kashmiri Hindu Pandits weddings have been well-captured by some of the Bollywood movies; one of such movies is the famous Imtiaz Ali’s movie Rockstar.
-It perfectly managed to display the real essence of a Kashmiri Hindu Pandit wedding by adding essential elements and doing proper research.
+Kashmiri Hindu Pandits weddings have been well-captured by some Bollywood movies; one of such movies is the famous Imtiaz Ali’s movie Rockstar.
+It perfectly displayed the real essence of a Kashmiri Hindu Pandit wedding by adding essential elements and doing proper research.
 So, we know such weddings are no less than a fairy tale.

-Let’s read further and enlighten ourselves with the rich culture and rituals of Kashmiri Pandit weddings.
+Let’s read further and enlighten ourselves about the rich culture and rituals of the Kashmiri Hindu Pandit weddings.

 Weddings are a joyful moment and an important day worth celebrating with friends and family.
 From the beginning of the preparation till the wedding day, every day is a sequence of events and a lot of tasks.
 But the prime essence of weddings is hidden in their rituals.